ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 install express web server and body-parser; the middle ware to handle form data such as user registration or login: `npm install express body-parser --save`.

 It is a good practice to have a separate route for all the API requests.
 So, define all the API end-points in this path: routes/api.js

+## Create a mongo database

+Next, create a mongo database that you can use to store and retrieve user information.
+Instead of creating the database locally, make use of the [mLab](https://mlab.com/) which provides database as a service.

+### Setup the API endpoints for the App

+Whenever a user makes a request to the server, the server needs to interact with mongodb to perform the required operations.
+For this interaction, we make use of [mongoose](https://mongoosejs.com/). mongoose is a npm package that provides mongodb object mapping.
+Or in simple words, mongoose translates the data in the database to a JavaScript object for use in our application.
+To install mongoose package, execute the command: `npm install mongoose --save` in the terminal.

+As mentioned, mongoose translates the data in the database to a JavaScript object.
+So, we need to have a blue print or a schema of that object.
+Therefore, create a model "user.js" and place it in model’s folder.